fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Add-AzureADApplicationOwner.md

 ```

 ### -RefObjectId
-The unique identifier of the specific Azure Active Directory object that will be assigned as owner/manager/member
+Specifies the ID of the Active Directory object to assign as owner/manager/member.

 ```yaml
 Type: String